 At the Core of that vision are the Te Ao Māori principles of Kaitiakitanga, Manaakitanga, Whanaungatanga and the commitment of the University to Te Tiriti.

 “The challenges of the decline of biodiversity, of energy, food, and water security, of climate change, of economic sustainability and human health have been recognised as being among the greatest faced by the human race and the planet and we believe that the urgency of these requires unity of purpose and of leadership.
 We recognise that universities have important roles in researching solutions to such problems so as to bequeath a sustainable world to future generations, and in educating future generations about this awareness and research.”
 (Universitas 21 Statement on Sustainability)

-In establishing this policy, the University reinforces its commitment to build on its achievements in the efficient management of energy, water and key material resources, and the minimisation of waste and emissions, and commits to continue to find new and innovative ways to demonstrate leadership in research, teaching, learning, operations, partnerships, capacity building and networking to advance sustainability.
+In establishing this policy, the University reinforces its commitment to build on its achievements in the efficient management of energy, water and key material resources, and the minimisation of waste and emissions, and commits to continue to find new and innovative ways to demonstrate leadership in research, teaching, learning, operations, partnerships, capacity building and networking to advance social, environmental and economic sustainability.

 Together, these commitments coalesce into a vision for the University where:

 - research, teaching and action for sustainability are actively encouraged and supported

 - the University’s achievements in this regard are to a level where they can make a difference for the world

 - staff members are attracted to the University to research, teach and practice sustainability

 - students are attracted to the University to learn, research and contribute to sustainability

 - ideas and concepts around sustainability are germinated and taken beyond the University to the workforce and society, where they are further developed and brought to fruition, and